 Welcome to the world of Allorys.
 A fantasy world using the Pathfinder rules system set 2,000 years after what is known as the “Godswar”, wherein magic itself was all but destroyed.
-Below you will find both the history of the world and it’s races, along with game mechanics for the racial templates, magic, and information about the nations and the cities within them.
+Below you will find both the history of the world and it’s races, along with game mechanics for racial adjustments, magic, house rules, and information about the pantheons, nations and the cities within them.

 History of Allorys

 Many centuries ago was the age of Prosperity.
 In all the history of all the realms it was said to be a utopia.
 The children of the gods were in their prime.
 All beings shared a time of unrivaled happiness.
 The great kingdoms of the world were at peace, and all of the mortal races were content and fulfilled.
 The gods swelled with pride as they looked upon all they had created and rejoiced at the harmony of existence.

 A great deal was recorded about what happened next, though much if it has been lost to time and reinterpretation.
 It is written that a great fireball appeared in the sky, bursting from the heavens towards the earth.
 The mortal races stared in awe, transfixed by such an unusual sight as the object hurtled ever closer.
 The impact was devastating.
 Those that survived the initial blast looked in horror as the dust and debris cleared.
 For the fireball was no fireball at all.
 Inside the crater, to the horror and amazement of the survivors, stood Malkass the Dark God of slaughter and murder.
 And with him, Lionalar, the God of protection and nobility.
 The two were locked in a furious battle.
 Looking up in horror, the mortal races saw the sky was filled with similar shapes, all plummeting from the heavens.
 The Gods were at war.